styfle/Basic-Wars/readme.md

 Todo List
 ---------
 * Need popup after each successful attack (damage, isCritical, etc)
+* Force Tank and Plane to only attack long range, not short range
 * Attack damage should be randomized (like a dice roll for board game)
 * Embed images/sounds in jar archive to make distribution easier (one file)
 * Resize cells/sprites on the fly when the window/frame changes sizes